 Interest income, adjusted for amortization of premiums and accretion of discounts, is recorded on an accrual basis.
+Dividend income, which represents dividends from equity investments and distributions from Taxable Subsidiaries, are recorded on ex-dividend date and when distribution is received, respectively.

 Origination/closing, amendment and transaction break-up fees associated with investments in portfolio companies are recognized as income when we become entitled to such fees.
-Other fees are capitalized as deferred revenue and recorded into income over the respective period.
-Other fee income for the years ended September 30, 2013, 2012 and 2011 was approximately \$15.8 million, \$6.2 million, and \$1.8 million, respectively.
+Fee income for the years ended September 30, 2015, 2014, and 2013 was approximately \$10.7 million, \$29.1 million, and \$15.8 million, respectively (see Note 9).

-Prepayment penalties received by the Company for debt instruments paid back to the Company prior to the maturity date are recorded as income upon receipt.
+Prepayment penalties received by the Company for debt instruments paid back to the Company prior to the maturity date are recorded as income upon repayment of debt.

-Administrative agent fees received by the Company are recorded as income when the services are rendered.
+Administrative agent fees received by the Company are capitalized as deferred revenue and recorded as other fee income when the services are rendered.

 The Company holds debt investments in its portfolio that contain a payment-in-kind ("PIK") interest provision.
 The PIK interest, which represents contractually deferred interest added to the investment balance that is generally due at maturity, is recorded on the accrual basis to the extent such amounts are expected to be collected.
 PIK interest is not accrued if the Company does not expect the issuer to be able to pay all principal and interest when due.
-For the years ended September 30, 2013, 2012 and 2011, the Company earned approximately \$9.1 million, \$3.8 million and \$1.7 million in PIK interest, respectively.
+For the years ended September 30, 2015, 2014, and 2013 the Company earned approximately \$10.2 million, \$10.7 million, and \$9.1 million in PIK, respectively.